 - Journey Home Safe Havens.
-The Executive Plan includes \$76.9 million in Fiscal 2022 for the Journey Home Safe Haven Plan.
+The Executive Plan includes \$76.9 million in Fiscal 2022 for the Mayor's Journey Home Safe Haven Plan.
 Safe Havens are transitional housing options which provide overnight beds and supportive services to clients.
-In Fiscal 2021, DHS brought online 138 new Safe Haven beds at two sites, for a total of 230 new beds opened to date as a part of the Journey Home Street Homelessness Plan.
-A total of 519 new Journey Home Safe Haven beds at 12 sites are projected to be open by the beginning of Fiscal 2022.
-There are currently 20 safe haven sites city-wide This initiative also adds \$2.4 million for a headcount increase of 35 positions for outreach and intake and is funded through federal ARP local aid.
+A total of 519 new Journey Home Safe Haven beds at 12 sites are projected to be open by the beginning of Fiscal 2022, and there are currently 20 Safe Haven sites city-wide.
+This other adjustment includes \$2.4 million for a headcount increase of 35 for outreach and intake and is funded through federal ARP local aid.
 Funding is not baselined in the outyears. - Street Outreach Programming.
 The Executive Plan includes \$15.2 million in Fiscal 2022 and \$9.4 million in the outyears for street outreach programming.
-This includes \$7 million for a headcount increase of 18 positions, primarily for street outreach, and an increase of \$8.2 million for enhanced services.
+This other adjustment includes \$7 million for a headcount increase of 18, primarily for street outreach, and an increase of \$8.2 million for enhanced services.
 This expansion will allow DHS' street outreach team to engage more individuals experiencing street homelessness, particularly at Penn Station and is funded through federal ARP local aid. - Indirect Cost Rate Initiative.
 The Executive Plan increases funding for the indirect cost rate initiative by \$9.6 million in Fiscal 2021 and in the outyears funded through ARP local aid.
-Total funding for the indirect rate cost initiative at DHS, including this increase, is \$18.7 million in Fiscal 2021 and in the outyears. - DHS Clean Up Corps.
+Total funding for the indirect rate cost initiative in DHS, including this increase, is \$18.7 million in Fiscal 2021 and in the outyears. - DHS Clean Up Corps.
 The Executive Plan includes \$3 million in Fiscal 2022 for DHS' part of the city-wide Clean Up Corps Initiative.
-The initiative aims to hire 10,000 workers across agencies and is funded with federal ARP local aid. - Enhanced Space Management.
+The initiative aims to hire 10,000 workers across agencies.
+This other adjustment is funded through federal ARP local aid. - Enhanced Space Management.
 The Executive Plan includes \$2.8 million in spending reductions related to enhanced space management at the 33 Beaver Street office.
 This other adjustment reduces city-tax levy by \$1 million and federal funding by \$1.8 million.

-COVID-19 Funding
+COVID-19 Spending

-In the Fiscal 2022 Executive Budget, DHS implemented several programmatic changes, which are outlined below.
+In the Fiscal 2022 Executive Budget, DHS implemented a number of programmatic changes, which are outlined below.